strikles/strikles.github.io/README.md

 0. [The Right to Refuse Medical Treatment under the European Convention on Human Rights](https://academic.oup.com/medlaw/article-abstract/9/1/17/973865).
 0. [European Court of Human Rights Thematic Report - Health-related issues in the case-law of the European Court of Human Rights](https://www.echr.coe.int/Documents/Research_report_health.pdf)

+Dr. Amen is the author of [The End of Mental Illness: How Neuroscience Is Transforming Psychiatry and Helping Prevent or Reverse Mood and Anxiety Disorders, ADHD, Addictions, PTSD, Psychosis, Personality Disorders, and More](https://www.amazon.com/End-Mental-Illness-Neuroscience-Transforming/dp/1496438159)

+> [Daniel Amen](https://en.wikipedia.org/wiki/Daniel_Amen) was born in Encino, California, in July 1954 to Lebanese immigrant parents.
+He received his undergraduate biology degree from Southern California College in 1978 and his medical degree from Oral Roberts University School of Medicine in 1982.
+Amen did his general psychiatric training at the [Walter Reed Army Medical Center in Washington, D.C.](https://en.wikipedia.org/wiki/Walter_Reed_Army_Medical_Center), and his child and adolescent psychiatry training at Tripler Army Medical Center in Honolulu.
+Amen is double board certified by the American Board of Psychiatry and Neurology in General Psychiatry and Child and Adolescent Psychiatry.

+Further publicly disclosed information in the field of [Neuroscience](https://www.cell.com/neuron/pdf/S0896-6273(18)30011-4.pdf) has been made available and awareness to alternative therapeutic approaches to conventional pharmacotherapy such as the use of [electroceuticals](https://www.darpa.mil/program/electrical-prescriptions) is being raised!

 ## [Diagnostic and Statistical Manual of Mental Disorders](https://en.wikipedia.org/wiki/Diagnostic_and_Statistical_Manual_of_Mental_Disorders)